pico-cs/firmware/README.md

 ## Features

-- Pico firmware implementing DCC comands to control model railway locomotives
+- Pico firmware implementing DCC commands to control model railway locomotives
 - Simple command human readable and debug friendly text protocol
   - which can be used directly via serial terminal programs supporting serial over USB
   - and easily integrated into any programming language or tool supporting serial over USB communication